-Locke Lord lawyers have extensive compliance experience to assist clients navigating the sometimes turbulent waters of international trade.
-Whether you are buying and selling goods and services or acquiring other companies that trade internationally, our lawyers are prepared to help you meet every aspect of international trade compliance.
-We advise clients in a wide range of industries, including aviation, energy, general manufacturing, hospitality, insurance, mining, oilfield services and retail entities with foreign supply contacts.
+Locke Lord lawyers have extensive experience assisting clients navigating the sometimes turbulent waters of compliance with international and domestic trade (export and import laws), economic sanctions regimes, bank secrecy, anti-money laundering, anti-bribery / anti-corruption laws, and assisting non-U.S. vendors with certain U.S. government contracting regarding technology and restricted items.
+Whether you are buying and selling goods and services across borders, or acquiring companies and assets that trade internationally, our lawyers are prepared to help you meet every aspect of compliance and due diligence.
+We advise clients in a wide range of industries, including:

-We represent clients on U.S. import compliance matters, including tariffs, duty drawbacks, country of origin determinations under the U.S.-Mexico-Canada Agreement (USMCA) and other trade treaties, ruling requests, classifications, valuations, protest and prior disclosures to U.S. Customs and Border Protection (CBP) and representation in administrative hearings regarding CBP seizure of goods.
+We represent clients on U.S. import compliance matters, including tariffs, duty drawbacks, country of origin determinations and other trade treaties, ruling requests, classifications, valuations, protest and prior disclosures to U.S. Customs and Border Protection (CBP) and representation in administrative hearings regarding CBP seizure of goods.